 • He ran like an arrow across the field.

-Other ways to say: Super fast, speedy
+Other ways to say: Super fast, speedy, quick as lightning

 14. Arrow sharp

-Example Sentence:
+Example Sentences:

 • She’s arrow sharp in math class.